chopfitzroy/dotfiles-experiment/README.md

 If you are like me and you want all your application to use the same color scheme there are a couple of limitations you need to be aware of.

 Essentially there are 5 applications you need to theme `fzf`, `bat`, `nap`, Helix, and WezTerm.
-These all have their own theme engines so you are effectively limited to themes **supported by all 4 TUI**.
+These all have their own theme engines so you are effectively limited to themes **supported by all 5 applications**.

 Here are some tips for finding themes for each application: